-- 1. For projects requiring phase I engineering, one of the following must occur by June 15, 2015: - a.
+- For projects requiring phase I engineering, one of the following must occur by June 1, 2017: - a.
 Design approval has been received. - b.
-IDOT has certified that a final Project Development Report has been submitted for signatures.
+IDOT has certified that a final Project Development Report has been submitted for signatures. - c.
+IDOT has certified that a preliminary Project Development Report has been received with an accurate cost and clear scope established.

-- c.
-IDOT has certified that a preliminary Project Development Report has been received with an accurate cost and clear scope established. - 2.
-For transit projects that require engineering, the sponsor must demonstrate that sufficient work has been completed to establish accurate costs and a clear scope. - 3.
+- 2. For transit projects that require engineering, the sponsor must demonstrate that sufficient work has been completed to establish accurate costs and a clear scope. - 3.
 Bicycle facility projects must be featured in at least one formally adopted or approved bike plan, comprehensive plan, or other plan by a local government, subregional council, CMAP, or the State of Illinois. - 4.
-Milestone schedules must be realistic and consistent with project phase accomplishment goals (described starting on page 18 below). - 5.
-All projects considered for CMAQ funding must have an air quality benefit.
+Milestone schedules must be realistic and consistent with project phase accomplishment goals (described starting on page 19 below). - 5.
+All projects considered for CMAQ funding must have an air quality benefit, as demonstrated by an emissions analysis.